harrycresswell/harry/content/page/things.md

 url = "/things/"
 +++

+[Local London](https://locallondon.life) is a directory of London food & drink suppliers who deliver to your door.
+I’m working on the project with my friend Rozzy in response to the Covid-19 lockdown, to help support local Londoners and local suppliers.

+[Remote Cards](https://remote.cards/) is a fun card generator tool for promoting live streaming events.
+I built this with my brother [Ben](https://benmclaren.xyz/) during the first week of the Covid-19 lockdown.

 [Albion Cycling](http://www.albioncycling.com/).
 A Wordpress build with custom theme, Shopify integration and custom weather app.
 I designed the site in collaboration with [Luke Harvey](https://lukeharvey.co.uk/).
 [Read the full case study](/projects/albion/) to find out the process.

 [AIN Jobs](https://jobs.angelinvestmentnetwork.co.uk).
 A Gatsby site which generates it’s content directly from markdown files.
 Simple as it gets with Gatsby and React.